ssbsukirat/medicine/Infections/Syndromes/Acute Meningitis.md

 		- Ehrlichia chaffeensis --> human monocytic ehrlichiosis
 		- fever, headache, confusion, nausea, and vomiting
 		- 20% have maculopapular or petechial rash
+		- leukopenia, thrombocytopenia, and anemia, and mild to moderate elevations in alanine aminotransferases, alkaline phosphatase, and lactate dehydrogenase
+		- altered level of consciousness ranging from mild lethargy to coma, confusion, focal neurologic signs, cranial nerve palsies, hyperreflexia, and seizures
+- Focal CNS infection
+	- subdural or epidural empyema , brain abcess
+	- MRI in meningitis with foc